research-software-directory/research-software-directory/admin/README.md

 TODO:

-- add notes on how to do local development ([#349](https://github.com/research-software-directory/research-software-directory/issues/349))
 - add notes on how to keep the dependencies updated, e.g. using `yarn audit` and `yarn outdated` ([#367](https://github.com/research-software-directory/research-software-directory/issues/367))

 ## Development setup